-A Letter of Intent (LOI) must be submitted by the Sponsored Projects Office (SPO) of the submitting institution by the LOI due date.
-Proposals received that are not preceded by an LOI from the SPO of the submitting institution will be returned without review.
+A Letter of Intent (LOI) must be submitted by the Authorized Organizational Representative (AOR) of the submitting institution by the LOI due date.
+Proposals received that are not preceded by an LOI from the AOR of the submitting institution will be returned without review.

-The LOI contains "Synopsis" and "Other Comments" text data fields, each of which is limited by FastLane to 2,500 characters.
-LOIs should use these fields to describe, in as much detail as possible, the research topic areas to be addressed by the project.
+The LOI contains a "Synopsis" text data field which is limited by FastLane to 2,500 characters.
+LOIs should use this space to describe, in as much detail as possible, the research topic areas to be addressed by the project.
 LOIs will be used to identify science research topics in preparation for merit review.
 LOIs will not be seen by reviewers or panelists or used in any manner to judge the merit of the proposed research.
 Due to the space limitations, it is therefore in the proposers' best interest to provide information on the proposed research topics only and to avoid providing extraneous information such as: prior accomplishments, motivation for the research, information on the qualifications of the project participants, etc.

 A list of science/research keywords should be entered under the "research keywords" entry to assist NSF EPSCoR staff in preparing for proposal review.
-For additional information regarding LOI submission please see the Grant Proposal Guide (GPG Chapter I D.1).